-- · Candidates must have official dental hygiene school transcripts verified by Educational Credential Evaluators Inc. (ECE). - If a candidate does not have a DENTPIN®, they must register for one through the DENTPIN® homepage at ADA.org/DENTPIN prior to submitting an ECE report.
-The Department of Testing Services will discard ECE reports that cannot be matched to a DENTPIN® using candidate supplied name and date of birth.
+- Candidates must have official dental hygiene school transcripts verified by Educational Credential Evaluators Inc. (ECE). - If a candidate does not have a DENTPIN, they must register to receive one through the DENTPIN homepage at ADA.org/DENTPIN prior to submitting an ECE report.
+The Department of Testing Services will discard ECE reports that cannot be matched to a DENTPIN® using the candidate's supplied name and date of birth.